darrylyeo/nectar-lang/README.md

  Categorizations: @Earth is #planet
 ```

+Like English, Nectar's grammar is very flexible.
+Statements can be separated by a period, semicolon, exclamation point, or newline.
+Articles like "a", "the", and "another" are optional; so is "and" in a compound clause.
+With Nectar, there's always more than one way to write the same thing!

 ### Aliases

 Nouns can be **aliased** to multiple "@" identifiers.
 Any of the identifiers can be used to reference the same noun object, regardless of where the alias is declared within the current scope.